AdamJ-Opslevel/cookiecutter-pypackage/README.rst

 Features
 --------

+Also, this new line I'm adding, just for me.

 * Testing setup with ``unittest`` and ``python setup.py test`` or ``pytest``
 * Travis-CI_: Ready for Travis Continuous Integration testing
 * Tox_ testing: Setup to easily test for Python 3.6, 3.7, 3.8